Hermanverschooten/jquery_datetimepick/README.md

 ## Usage

+require the stylesheet from your application.css

+		//* require jquery-ui-timepicker-addon

 require the javascript from your applications.js

 		//= require jquery-ui-timepicker-addon

 And require your translations, for Dutch

 		//= require jquery-ui-timepicker-nl

 Or add all supported languages

 		//= require jquery-ui-timepicker-lang

 ## Contributing